 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of Haynes collection and use of personal information.
-This Privacy Notice will be reviewed annually and this will be due in May 2021.
+This Privacy Notice will be reviewed again on the 31st of May 2023.

 List of Manufacturers and Subsidiary Companies that Haynes Group provide information to, alongside reputable third parties used for relevant processing:

-Ford Motor Company Limited, Eagle Way, Brentwood, Essex.
+Ford Motor Company, Eagle Way, Brentwood, Essex.
 CM13 3BW.